NCAS-CMS/cf-python/docs/source/performance.rst

 <https://docs.dask.org/en/stable/array-chunks.html>`_):

 * A chunk should be small enough to fit comfortably in memory.
-There will have many chunks in memory at once.
+There will be many chunks in memory at once.
 Dask will often have as many chunks in memory as twice the number of active threads.

 * A chunk must be large enough so that computations on that chunk take